hww3/finscribe/README.txt

    a.
 Create and populate the database:
      sqlite dbfilename < config/schema.sqlite

+   PostgreSQL:
+   a.
+Create database for the blog:
+     createdb mydbname
+   b.
+Populate the new database with the config/schema.postgres script.
+     psql [connection parameters] mydbname < config/schema.postgres

-3. Create a configuration file for your blog, by copying config/dev.cfg and editing as necessary.
+3. Create a configuration file for your blog in the config/ direcotry, by copying config/dev.cfg and editing as necessary.

+    cp config/dev.cfg.sample config/myconfigname.cfg

 4. Install the objects in the model:

      [from the Fins directory]
-     ./fin_serve hilfe FinScribe yourconfigname
+     ./fin_serve.pike hilfe FinScribe yourconfigname

      when you get the > prompt, enter: